anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 ## Application Examples {#app-examples}

-Bootstrapping is often handled differently, depending on the application domains.
+Bootstrapping can be handled in various ways, depending on the application domains.
 The informative annex TBD-Ref provides illustrative examples from various automation domains and operational setups.
 They motivate the support of alternative enrollment protocols,